 We would like to make sure you are fully aware of all of your data protection rights.
 You are entitled, at any time, to:

-- the right to rectification – you have the right to request that we correct any information you believe is inaccurate.
-You also have the right to request we complete the information you believe is incomplete.
+- the right to rectification – you have the right to request that we correct any information you believe is inaccurate, where MWDH Ltd is the data controller.

 - the right to erasure – you have the right to request that we erase your personal data, under certain conditions.